Raw Story: Coverage

 In 2011, Raw Story was among the first outlets to report on the Apple assistant Siri apparently directing users away from abortion clinics and emergency contraception, instead providing results for the definition of emergency contraception or clinics far from the user.
 The assistant, still in beta testing at the time, could, however, provide users with methods to acquire Viagra or use escort services.
 The same year, Raw Story was the first to report on a United States Air Force contract to create fake social media profiles as a means of psychological warfare to be used against terrorist cells.

 In 2012, then-executive editor Megan Carpentier wrote about undergoing a transvaginal ultrasound procedure in response to recent legislation in Virginia requiring an ultrasound prior to an abortion procedure.

 In 2014, Jennifer Mascia published a column on gun violence after compiling records for The New York Times.

-The same year, the outlet broke news of the connection between San Diego State University running back Adam Muema and Raymond "Lord Rayel" Howard-Lear.
-Howard-Lear claimed to be a prophet and made apocalyptic predictions online.
-Muema left the 2014 NFL Scouting Combine early and did not attend the San Diego State Pro Day while sending cryptic messages to reporters.

 In 2017, Raw Story investigative reporter Jordan Green reported from the ground of the Unite the Right rally, and in 2021 covered the civil trial which resulted in a $25 million judgment against the organizers of the rally.
 Green had been following the activities of extremist groups, learning their lingo, and communicating with them.
-He has learned that such groups precisely and strategically plan their violent clashes.
+He had learned that such groups precisely and strategically plan their violent clashes.
 "That revelation informs his new work — tracking where January 6th insurrectionists’ anger is now directed and how it may manifest again."

+In 2018, Raw Story and Newsweek both published a report claiming that Russian trolls co-opting the Me Too movement had forced Minnesota senator Al Franken to resign, and that an article by writer Ijeoma Oluo had been used as part of the campaign.
+Snopes suggested the articles were "cribbed from a blog post on Medium.com".
+Raw Story and Newsweek later retracted their reports.